motion/orbit/projects/blog/src/pages/hello-world/index.md

 The Orbit Home is essentially its Start Menu / Spotlight / Siri.
 It's your Minority Report interface, powered by bits of information.
 Right now it shows recent activity, a Directory of people, and your Search bar.

-> Option + Space opens Orbit from anywhere in your OS
+> Use Option+Space to open Orbit Home

 #### Language